Do you know how honey is produced and how important are bees for agriculture?

 waterfalls in Samothrace vathres in nothern Greece|Winged Victory of Samothrace Louvre

-Samothrace is 24 nautical miles from Alexandroupoli.
+Samothrace is 24 nautical miles south of Alexandroupoli.

 Samothrace, a relatively small island in the North Aegean near Turkey, has made one major contribution to world culture – the magnificent sculpture of Nike (Victory) that gave its image to the Rolls Royce radiator cap and its name to the world’s largest sneaker manufacturer.
 Nearly eleven feet tall, winged, headless, and armless, the statue is a masterpiece of Hellenistic sculpture, summing up all the accomplishments of the Greeks at the very historical moment that their power was beginning to wane.

-If you actually want to see Nike, however, you shouldn’t go to Samothrace; the sculpture has been in the Louvre since shortly after its 1863 discovery by French amateur archaeologist Charles Champoiseau.
+If you want to see Nike, however, you shouldn’t go to Samothrace; the sculpture has been in the Louvre since shortly after its 1863 discovery by French amateur archaeologist Charles Champoiseau.

 Winged Victory of Samothrace Louvre